Anneliese Dodds: Political career

-On 5 April 2020, Dodds was appointed Shadow Chancellor of the Exchequer by new Labour leader Keir Starmer, becoming the first woman to hold this position.
+On 5 April 2020, Dodds was appointed Shadow Chancellor of the Exchequer by the newly elected Labour leader Keir Starmer, becoming the first woman to hold this position.
 Some commentators argued that she struggled to make an impact on the political discussion in the context of generous government spending during the COVID-19 pandemic.
 In March 2021, The Sunday Times reported that Starmer was preparing to dismiss Dodds.
 Two months later, after a set of relatively poor results for Labour at the 2021 local elections she was removed from her position in a shadow cabinet reshuffle and replaced with Rachel Reeves.
 She was then given a role previously held by Deputy Leader Angela Rayner as the party's chair.

 Dodds became Shadow Secretary of State for Women and Equalities in September 2021, following the resignation of previous office holder Marsha de Cordova.

+In June 2024, Dodds was reselected as the Labour candidate for Oxford East at the 2024 general election.
+In July 2024 she was re-elected as MP for Oxford East with a decreased vote share of 49.7% and a decreased majority of 14,465.
+In July 2024, Dodds was appointed International Development Minister and Women and Equalities Minister.

+At the end of 2024 she went to southern Africa and announced that £39m would be made available in Malawi to allow 1,500 secondary schoolgirls to receive educational support, scholarships and teacher training.

+In February 2025, Dodds resigned as International Development Minister after the UK Government announced that spending on international aid would fall from 0.5% of gross national income to 0.3% in 2027 to fund an increase in defence spending.
+Dodds argued that the move would "remove food and healthcare from desperate people - deeply harming the UK's reputation".